Book Embeddings of k-Map Graphs: Applications

+The \emph{crossed cube}, as shown in Figure~\ref{fig:crossed-cube}, is a 4-framed graph, whose frame is a (planar) cube, such that their is a pair of crossed edges in each face.
+It is a 1-planar graph with 8 vertices and 24 edges.
+It has book thickness four, since the vertex ordering is taken from a Hamiltonian cycle of the frame, such that four pages suffice, and it needs four pages as shown in \cite{bk-btg-79}.\\

-Similarly, we obtain an upper bound for the book-thickness of special 2-planar graph.
-It is known that $n$-vertex 2-planar graphs have at most $5n-10$ edges and this bound is tight \cite{pt-gdfce-97}.
-2-planar graphs with $5n-10$ edges are called \emph{optimal}.
-Bekos et al.~\cite{bkr-optimal2-17} characterized optimal 2-planar graphs and showed that edges are uncrossed or crossed twice and edges that are crossed twice can be grouped or caged to $K_5$.
+Bekos et al.~\cite{bkr-optimal2-17} have characterized optimal 2-planar graphs and have shown that edges are uncrossed or crossed twice and edges that are crossed twice can be grouped or caged to $K_5$ if $n$-vertex graphs are optimal and have $5n-10$ edges, see Figure~\ref{fig:Xdodecaeder}.
 In consequence, if an edge is crossed twice, then its crossing edges are incident to a common vertex and the vertices of these three edges form $K_5$.
-A graph is called \emph{clique augmented 2-planar} \cite{b-5maps-19} if it admits a drawing so that each edge is crossed at most twice, and if so, the crossing edges are incident to a common vertex and the five vertices form $K_5$.
-Now a graph is a 5-map graph if and only if it is clique augmented 2-planar, as shown in \cite{b-5maps-19}.
-Hence, every optimal 2-planar graph is a 5-map graph, so that we can improve the bound of 23 by Bekos et al.~\cite{bdggmr-benpsf-20}.
+In consequence, an optimal 2-planar graph is a 5-map graph \cite{b-5maps-19}, such that it is a 5-framed graph.
+Bekos et al.~\cite{bdggmr-benpsf-20} have shown that the book thickness of optimal 2-planar graphs is 23, which can be improved.

-\begin{corollary} Every clique augmented 2-planar graph and every optimal 2-planar graph can be embedded in 17 pages. \end{corollary}
+\begin{corollary} Any clique augmented 2-planar graph, and in particular, any optimal 2-planar graph, can be embedded in 17 pages. \end{corollary}